 Class attendance is required at all sessions, and please particularly note participants cannot miss any of the first day.
 The Workshop will begin at 9:00 am sharp on Tuesday, January 2, 2024.
 No one will be admitted to or allowed to complete the course who is not present when the course begins.
 Participants should adjust their travel plans accordingly.
 Please also note that the Workshop will have class on Saturdays (specific dates TBD).
 The Workshop will meet for its final class on Friday, January 19, 2024.

 The Workshop will be limited to 144 students who will be divided into six working groups of 24 each.

 Plenary sessions of the full class will be devoted to demonstrations, discussion problems, lectures, video and film.
 Much of the time devoted to exercises and simulations will take place in the smaller working groups, each of which will be led by an experienced instructor and a teaching assistant.

 In addition to participating in the daily activities, students will be expected to keep a journal and write a short paper.
 The journal is submitted weekly.
 This course has no final examination and the short paper will be due during the spring semester in light of the intensity of the Workshop during the winter term.

 During the first week of the Workshop, JD and LLM students will be given an opportunity to elect to take the Workshop on a credit/fail basis.
 For cross-registrants, the availability of the credit/fail option is dependent on the policies of their home school.

-Note – Early Drop Deadline: The Workshop has an early drop deadline: TBD.
+Note – Early Drop Deadline: The Workshop has an early drop deadline: Friday, November 3rd.
 The course may not be dropped after this date without the written permission of the instructor and students who drop after this date will receive a WD on their transcript.